EmmaBin/dimsum_guru/README.md

 # DIM SUM GURU: Full Stack Food Ordering Platform

 DIM SUM GURU is a full-stack e-commerce platform designed specifically for online food ordering.
-Alongside a user-friendly customer interface, it features an admin dashboard for efficiently updating the existing menu.
+Alongside its user-friendly customer interface, it features an admin dashboard for efficient menu updates.
+Leveraging the power of the Cloudinary API and OpenAI, it delivers real-time assistance to enhance the user experience.

 ## Key Features

 - **React Routing:** Efficient and intuitive page navigation.
+- **OpenAI API:** Provides real-time customer service and offers predefined solutions to users.
+- **Cloudinary API:** Addresses the challenge of converting image files to strings for storage in the database.
 - **Redux:** Manage state value across components.
 - **Firebase Authentication (Non-Google):** Secure admin data and ensure privacy.
 - **LocalStorage:** Maintain user session and data persistence.